-- This will give you an overview of the activities for the week, including your Doctoring small group, 4th year clinical preceptorship, actor communication sessions, special clinical skills sessions (ex.
+• This will give you an overview of the activities for the week, including your Doctoring small group, 4th year clinical preceptorship, actor communication sessions, special clinical skills sessions (ex.
 Heart sounds, GU/GYN skills), longitudinal preceptorship, assignments, and assessments.
-All schedules are linked in the week at a glance grid. - The blackboard site will list required pre-work and the assignments that must be completed each week.
+All schedules are linked in the week at a glance grid.

+• The Blackboard site will list required pre-work and the assignments that must be completed each week.

-However, make sure you also look at your specific schedule on Blackboard, which will tell you when Doctoring 1 activities are occurring for you.
+However, make sure you also look at your for module-specific schedule on Blackboard, which will tell you when Doctoring 1 activities are occurring for you. schedules by week and assignments.